Abenaki Summer Happenings Program

 The Celebrating Diverse Voices Display Case was constructed in 2020 to honor and celebrate the institution's commitment to unity, respect, diversity, inclusion, equity, and belonging.
 Located on the fourth floor of the Davis Center, it is currently dedicated to increasing the visibility of the work and experiences of UVM's BIPOC community and showcases exhibits created by UVM students, staff, and faculty.

-The Office of the Vice Provost for Diversity, Equity, and Inclusion has partnered with the Flynn to offer discounted tickets to the UVM Community for Brooklyn Raga Massive, coming to the main stage on Friday, April 22nd.
-UVM faculty, students, and staff may use the code UVMDEI on the "Buy Tickets" page to receive 20% off the ticket price of select seating for this event.
+The Office of the Vice Provost for Diversity, Equity, and Inclusion has partnered with the Flynn to offer discounted tickets to the UVM Community for Alvin Ailey American Dance Theater, coming to the main stage on Tuesday, May 2, 2023.
+UVM faculty, students, and staff may use the code UVMDEI on the "Buy Tickets" page to receive 10% off the ticket price for this event.